brendt/stitcher.io/src/content/podcasts/36-questsions/36-questions.md

 Since there are only three episodes, I was finished with it after a day, and I probably re-listened it afterwards 4 or 5 times.
 It's that good!

 The story is unique enough, not some cliche romance, the music is awesome and the voice actors are great.
-One of the lead characters is portrayed by Jonathan Groff, who also voiced Olaf in Frozen, as wel as King George in Hamilton — what a coincidence!
+One of the lead characters is portrayed by Jonathan Groff, who also voiced Olaf in Frozen, as well as King George in Hamilton — what a coincidence!

 {{ ad:google }}